skupperproject/skupper-website/README.md

 1. Install  [Antora](https://docs.antora.org).
 2. Run `./plano generate-docs` to create HTML from the `master` branch of `skupper-docs`.
 3. Run `./plano test` to run tests and populate the `docs` directory of this repo with the HTML files from step 1.

+## Updating the site for new Skupper releses

+1. Update the `skupper_release` and `skupper_release_date` variables
+   in `config/config.py`.

+2. Add an entry for the previous release to `releases/index.md` in the Previous releases section.

+3. Run `plano render --force` to update the site.